Hunting the Hybrid Wild Turkey

 Early Season and Multiple Subspecies

-Kansas could be argued as the premiere state to hunt a Rio Grande or hybrid subspecies.
-A few short years ago bird numbers across the state were stellar and there was a two-bird limit statewide.
-As of 2023, bird numbers have been on the decline, and like in so many other states it is likely a culmination of factors, including drought, increased hunting pressure, and habitat loss, among other factors.
+Long-term population trends have led to management actions, including adjusting tag availability and eliminating the fall season to support population recovery.
 That said, Kansas still offers some fantastic spring hunting.
-With reasonable amounts of public land and one of the country’s oldest walk-in hunting programs, access is solid in most areas of the state and if you put in the work private land access is certainly achievable.
+With reasonable amounts of public land and one of the country’s oldest walk-in hunting programs, access is solid in most areas of the state, and if you put in the work, private land access is certainly achievable.

 Local Intel: Heartland Bowhunter’s Shawn Luchtel

-“As for Kansas, it is always fun kicking off the archery season in early April.
+“As for Kansas, it’s always fun kicking off the archery season in early April.
 With the season opening earlier than most, it can be hit or miss depending on the weather.
 With the right weather, the birds seem to break up and are very responsive to calls.
-Whether it’s easterns on the east side of the state, a hybrid towards central Kansas, or the Rios of western Kansas I have enjoyed the diversity of subspecies that Kansas has to offer.
-The numbers have certainly been on a decline but the state has taken action to reduce the number of tags and ensure a healthy population in the future.”
+Whether it’s easterns on the east side of the state, a hybrid toward central Kansas, or the Rios of western Kansas, I have enjoyed the diversity of subspecies that Kansas has to offer.
+The numbers have certainly been on a decline, but the state has taken action to reduce the number of tags and ensure a healthy population in the future.”

 Take a closer look at Kansas: